 Besides his playing on regular instruments, Harris began making use of aboriginal Australian sound-making devices and in 1967 came up with one of the strangest musical devices ever, the stylophone.
 This axe looks a bit like a kiddie board game and is played with something akin to an electronic pencil.
-It has surfaced as a noise-maker at the hands of avant-garde musicians, but the definitive word on the stylophone is found on the Harris series of recordings, including one devoted to the swing music of bandleader Glenn Miller.
+(It has surfaced as a noise-maker at the hands of avant-garde musicians, but the definitive word on the stylophone is found on the Harris series of recordings, including one devoted to the swing music of bandleader Glenn Miller.)

-In 1969, Harris filmed Rolf's Walkabout a combination of scenery and absurdity that also came out in book form.
+In 1969, Harris filmed Rolf's Walkabout, a combination of scenery and absurdity that also came out in book form.
 He won an award in 1970 for best television personality from the Radio Industries Club, and in 1973 reached a career milestone with his first public performance at the grandiose Sydney Opera House.
 It was only a few years more before it was necessary to call him Sir Rolf Harris; he received the Order of the British Empire in 1977, a nice way to kick off a new television series entitled Rolf on Saturday -- OK?, which viewers thought was indeed okay enough to stay on the air three years.
 His career continued to develop in depth, including a film role in The Little Convict in 1979 and a series of pantomime performances in the '80s.

-Rolf's Here -- OK? was the 1980 concept for a television show, followed by the extremely popular Cartoon Time which Harris hosted through 1987.
-The new wave era was not one in which Harris was at all forgotten, and there were instances where so-called "hip" new artists brought him into the studio for touches of authenticity.
+Rolf's Here -- OK? was the 1980 concept for a television show, followed by the extremely popular Cartoon Time, which Harris hosted through 1987.
+The new wave era was not one in which Harris was at all forgotten, and there were instances where younger artists brought him into the studio for touches of authenticity.
 This includes some tasty didgeridoo playing on Kate Bush's sleepy entitled album Dreaming.
 Meanwhile, Rolf's Cartoon Club took over as his television outlet, continuing until 1993.